GildedPleb/hab-guide/src/pages/poc.md

   eliminated a key SPF in a dependency while introducing said dependency.
-- **Implementation/Versioning Risk:** Lastly, we have eliminated bitcoin implementation and versioning choke points, which should be a key consideration for all pleb operators who can not code for themselves.
+- **Implementation/Versioning Risk:** Lastly, we have eliminated bitcoin implementation and versioning choke points, which should be a key consideration for all pleb operators who are not core contributors.

 Not featured, we have put this node behind a pre-existing UPS that was available to us, as power in our area has a tendency to flicker.
 This gives the node